5 Unique Team-Building Experiences

 When it’s time for a fun shared experience, check out these options that range from tree climbing to glass blowing to zip lining.

-Climb a Tree; Guided tree climbs are available at select sites throughout Metroparks Toledo’s 19-park system.
-Take a one-and-a-half-hour long, fully structured tree climbing course for up to 15 people, or a more open-ended option suited for groups of 25 to 30 people.
-Participants are accompanied by an instructor and use provided gear like climbing ropes and harnesses to climb.
-(Tree climbing is available April through November.)
+Side Cut, Swan Creek Preserve, Toledo Botanical Garden and Wildwood Preserve).
+Take a one-and-a-half-hour-long, fully structured tree climbing course for up to 15 people.
+Participants are accompanied by an instructor and use provided gear like ropes and harnesses to climb.
+(Available April through November.)
 For more information, call 419-407-9700 or visit metroparkstoledo.com to book your experience.

 Explore the Forest: Enjoy a scenic and relaxing team outing with your group at The Inn at Honey Run in Holmes County.
 Located in the heart of Ohio’s Amish Country, the inn offers team-building experiences for groups of up to 30 people.
-Go on a scavenger hunt through the forest to harvest fresh ingredients for a cooking class and chef’s presentation or take the mile-and-a-half trail to see the Open Air Art Museum, which integrates art from a variety of artists into the natural environment.
-6920 County Road, 203, Millersburg 44654, 330-674-0011, innathoneyrun.com
+Go on a scavenger hunt through the forest to harvest fresh ingredients for a cooking class (this offering had been temporarily paused at press time) or take the mile-and-a-half trail to see the Open Air Art Museum, which integrates art from a variety of artists into the natural environment.
+6920 County Rd.
+203, Millersburg 44654, 330-674-0011, innathoneyrun.com

 Experience Art: Take an inspiring tour through the galleries at the Cincinnati Art Museum.
-The program, which was temporarily paused due to COVID-19 restrictions, takes 20 or fewer guests on a two-hour, immersive experience that includes up to three activities that inspire group problem-solving.
+The program takes 20 or fewer guests on a two-hour, immersive experience that includes up to three activities that inspire group problem-solving.
 They include an art-centric icebreaker, a team scavenger hunt, and a no-skill drawing activity, in which a partner must describe a work of art to another and have them re-create it.
 (Reservations are required.)
 953 Eden Park Dr., Cincinnati 45202, 513-721-2787, cincinnatiartmuseum.org/teambuilding